IgniteUI/app-builder-docfx/en/on-premises/prerequisites-and-installation.md

 ### Minimum Setup

-1. Update `ConnectionStrings` in appsettings.json or use the ennvironment ovveride option (flag)
+1. Update `ConnectionStrings` in appsettings.json or use the environment override option (flag)

 ### With Authentication